There is a question I have been asked many times in these ten years: What makes a dish “Dominican”?

 - Grate the carrot with the coarse side of the grater going along the length to obtain long strips.
 Mix cabbage, carrot and raisins in a deep bowl.

-- Warm 4 cups of water.
-Remove from the heat when it breaks a boil and add to the cabbage mix.
+- Warm 4water.
+Remove from the heat when it breaks the boil, and add to the cabbage mix.
 Soak for 5 minutes.
 Drain the water, preferably with a salad shaker to remove all the water.
-Let the cabbage mix to cool down to room temperature.
+Let the cabbage mix cool to room temperature.

 - Mix in the mayo, season with salt to taste, and chill.
 Serve chilled.